 Han Market is a shopping center with a long history in Da Nang.
 The market dates back to the 40s of the 20th century.
 But with a convenient location for both road and waterway traffic, this place is growing and busy.

 The goods here are quite diverse and plentiful, from shoes, bags, fabrics, clothes to souvenirs, small and pretty gifts.
-But the most famous is fresh seafood and fruit.
+But the most famous is fresh seafood and fruits, for example the Vietnamese apple fruit.
 Typically, tourists are very easy to find unique gifts of Da Nang at the sections of dry goods in the market.

 While the Australian and western tourists like the tailor paradise in Hoi An Old Town, plenty of guests from Korea and Japan like to make Ao Dai – traditional long dress of Vietnam in the Han Market.
 The clothing area is on the second floor of the market.

 Thanks to the typical features that still exist for a long time, the Han market serves the shopping needs of local people and is a tourist destination attracting many foreign visitors.